Intelligent-Silicon/AutoUnattend/README.md

 The KB5063060 update currently can not be installed to the Windows ```install.esd``` image file using DISM.

-The Security Update [KB5060842](https://support.microsoft.com/help/5060842#:~:text=To%20install%20this%20update,%20use%20one%20of%20the%20following%20Windows%20and%20Microsoft%20release%20channels.&text=Catalog) can be installed to the Windows Image using DISM.
+The Security Update [KB5060842](https://support.microsoft.com/help/5060842#:~:text=To%20install%20this%20update,%20use%20one%20of%20the%20following%20Windows%20and%20Microsoft%20release%20channels.&text=Catalog) can be installed to the Windows ```install.esd``` image file using DISM because it displays the instructions to do so.

 Download the KB5060842 update and add it to the install ```install.esd``` image file using the following DISM command.
 ```